vedaterenoglu/reactjs-tanstack-query-example/README.md

 **⭐ Star this repository if you find it helpful for learning modern React patterns!**

-Built with ❤️ using React 19, TypeScript, Redux Toolkit, and modern development practices
+Built with ❤️ using React 19, TypeScript, TanStack Query, and modern development practices